ConversaSrl/unesco-guidelines/contents/it/pages/introduction/00-home.md

 ---
-permalink: en-guidelines-01-design.html
+permalink: it-introduction-00-home.html
-sidebar: unesco_sidebar
 guidelines-section: "guidelines"
-guidelines-background: "background-01.jpg"
+# guidelines-background: "background-01.jpg"
-title: Design with all the users, focusing on their needs and context
-summary: "For designers and developers of solutions for users with low levels of digital skills and literacy, it is crucial to gain a deep understanding of the target users and follow proven practices to design with – not for – them, in a manner sensitive to the particular challenges.
-If digital solutions are not driven by real needs and motivations, and are not appropriate to users’ contexts, they will not be relevant, usable and beneficial."
+title: Designing Inclusive Digital Solutions and Developing Digital Skills
+summary: "In an increasingly online world, people need digital skills and literacy to work, live, learn and communicate productively.
+Without these skills, people face marginalisation not only in the physical world but in digital realms as well.
+Fortunately, digital exclusion is increasingly avoidable."
-guidelines-step: "01"
+# guidelines-step: "01"
-guidelines-next-step: "02"
+# guidelines-next-step: "02"
-guidelines-next-label: "Focus on users' digital skills and competences"
+guidelines-next-label: "Go to Guidelines"
-guidelines-next-link: en-guidelines-02-focus.html
+guidelines-next-link: it-guidelines-01-design.html
 ---